simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Each actor executes a user-provided function on a simulated |Host|_ with which it can interact.
-Communications are not directly sent to actors, but posted onto a |Mailbox|_ that serves as a rendezvous point between communicating actors.
+Communications are not directly sent to actors, but posted onto a |Mailbox|_ that serves as a rendez-vous point between communicating actors.

 .. |Actors| replace:: **Actors**